 What This Payroll Tax Deferral Means for Social Security Disability Recipients & Retirees

 Experts say Trump’s payroll tax deferral cuts $150 billion in Social Security funding between now and December 31, 2020.
 As a result, this could deplete the trust fund that pays both Social Security disability and retirement benefits by 2029.
+And this isn’t the first time Trump’s tried to enact significant Social Security disability cuts during his presidency.
 Trump’s already promised to cut Social Security and Medicare taxes permanently if he wins a second term in November.
 If that happens, Social Security disability recipients could stop receiving payments as early as 2022.

 What Trump’s Executive Order Says on Housing Evictions

 Trump’s executive housing order does not provide any rental or mortgage assistance funding.
 It also doesn’t extend the evictions ban Congress enacted earlier this year that expired July 31.
 Instead, it directs HHS Secretary Azar and CDC Director Redfield to “consider whether any measures temporarily halting residential evictions of any tenants for failure to pay rent are reasonably necessary to prevent the further spread of Covid-19.”

 What This Order Does for Homeowners with FHA-Backed Mortgages Facing Foreclosure

 The Federal Housing Finance Agency (FHFA) and Federal National Mortgage Association (FNMA) will suspend foreclosures until after August 31, 2020.
 If your home mortgage isn’t backed by one of these agencies, you have no foreclosure protections.

 What This Order Does for Renters Facing Eviction